Show device location

 The map provides a number of preset enumerations (

 AGSLocationDisplayAutoPanMode) that define how the map behaves when location updates are received:

 In this mode, the map only updates the position of the location symbol on the map.
 It does not recenter.
 Therefore, it is possible that the location symbol may move off the screen in response to location updates.

 In this mode, the map attempts to keep the location symbol on-screen by recentering the location symbol when the symbol moves outside a wander extent.
 Therefore, the location symbol may move freely within the wander extent, but as soon as the symbol exits the wander extent, the map view pans to recenter itself on the symbol.

 By default, the wander extent is half the size of the map's viewable extent, but it can be customized.
-A value of 1 implies a wander extent equal to the size of the map's viewable extent, and the location symbol may move up to the edge of the map before the map recenters.
-A value of 0 implies an infinitesimal, and the map recenters on every location update.
+A value of 1 sets a wander extent equal to the size of the map's viewable extent, and the location symbol may move up to the edge of the map before the map recenters.
+A value of 0 recenters the map with every location update.